-With how the Dragon Ball franchise handles powercreep and strength limitations, it’s no surprise that there are some Dragon Ball characters who fans have yet to see at 100%.
+With how the Dragon Ball franchise handles power-creep and strength limitations, it’s no surprise that there are some Dragon Ball characters that fans have yet to see at 100%.
 Characters like Goku seemingly will not reach their zenith until the franchise is at its absolute end.

 On the contrary, considering the heights characters like Goku seem to soar past, other Dragon Ball characters have already reached their peaks.
 Furthermore, there are some whose peaks aren’t even all that impressive, considering prior accolades.